Millimeter-Wavelength Lens-Absorber-Coupled Ti/Al Kinetic Inductance Detectors: Large Format Demonstrator

 \section{Large Format Demonstrator}

-Due to the adequate measured optical response of both detector types shown in \cref{sec:sensitivity}, and the very good simulated performance of the $4\times4$ spiral array one described in \cref{sec:design}, we designed and fabricated a large format demonstrator with this large pixel configuration.
+Due to the adequate measured optical response of both detector types shown in \cref{sec:sensitivity}, and the very good simulated performance of the $4\times4$ spiral array one described in \cref{sec:design}, we designed and fabricated a large format demonstrator with this detector configuration.
 One of the biggest challenges to array many detectors in a single readout line is cross-talk between pixels.
-To mitigate it, the distribution of MKIDs in the wafer follows a shuffling algorithm, which is illustrated in \cref{fig:MKIDshuffling}, and is similar to other encodings in the literature \cite{Noroozian2012,Yates2014}.
+To mitigate it, the distribution of MKIDs in the wafer follows the shuffling algorithm illustrated in \cref{fig:MKIDshuffling}, which is similar to other encodings in the literature \cite{Noroozian2012,Yates2014}.
 In this shuffling strategy, the resonance frequencies are split in four contiguous sub-groups across the readout bandwidth and are distributed in cells of four physically neighboring resonators, each of one sub-group.
-These cells spiral outwards from the array center while rotating the sub-group elements allocation within the cell in such a way that spectrally adjacent resonators are either two elements apart vertically and one horizontally (in a square lattice) or vice versa.
+These cells spiral outwards from the array center while rotating the sub-group elements allocation within the cell such that spectrally adjacent resonators are either two elements apart vertically and one horizontally (in a square lattice) or vice versa.